-The headteacher will, without delay, notify the governing board of:
+The headteacher will, without delay, notify the Local Governing Body and HET of:

-- Any permanent exclusion, including when a suspension is followed by a decision to permanently exclude a pupil - Any suspension or permanent exclusion which would result in the pupil being suspended or permanently excluded for a total of more than 5 school days (or more than 10 lunchtimes) in a term - Any suspension or permanent exclusion which would result in the pupil missing a National Curriculum test or public exam
+- Any permanent exclusion, including when a suspension is followed by a decision to permanently exclude a pupil. - Any suspension or permanent exclusion which would result in the pupil being suspended or permanently excluded for a total of more than 5 school days (or more than 10 lunchtimes) in a term. - Any suspension or permanent exclusion which would result in the pupil missing a National Curriculum test or public exam. - Any suspension or permanent exclusion that has been cancelled, including the reason for the cancellation.